-Reicherdt and Glesner [25] propose a theorem-proving approach for check model invariants.
-Despite being completely automated, the approach is restricted to Simulink models composed of discrete-time feedthrough blocks only, which substantially limits its range of applicability.
-Liu et al. [21] combine statistical debugging and model slicing in order to improve fault localization in Simulink models, opening an interesting direction for searching the state space more efficiently, which might be compatible with our approach.
+As other related approaches, we list the following.
+Reicherdt and Glesner [24] propose a theorem-proving approach based on the Boogie tool in order to check whether the model invariants are preserved in all possible executions.
+Despite having provided full automation for the transformation and analysis phases, the approach is suitable only for Simulink models composed of discretetime feedthrough blocks only, which substantially limits its range of applicability.
+Liu et al.[20] combine statistical debugging and model slicing in order to improve fault localization in Simulink models, opening an interesting direction for searching the state space more efficiently, which might be compatible with our approach.